zalando-nakadi/fahrschein/README.md

 ## Content-Compression

 Fahrschein handles content compression transparently to the API consumer, and mostly independently of the actual HTTP client implementation.
-Since version `0.20.0` it is enabled by default, to both compress HTTP POST bodies for event-publishing, as well as requesting compression from the server when consuming events.
+Since version `0.20.0` it can be enabled to both compress HTTP POST bodies when event publishing, and requesting payload compression from Nakadi when consuming events.

 ### Consuming